-PwC Denmark uses PwC Professional, a global career progression framework.
-PwC Professional helps our people develop into well-rounded professionals and leaders with the capabilities and confidence to produce high-quality work, deliver an efficient and effective experience for our clients, execute our strategy, and support our brand.
-As part of the framework, individuals meet with their Team Leader regularly to discuss their development, progression and performance.
+PwC Denmark uses The PwC Professional, our global career progression framework, which sets out clear expectations at all staff levels across five key dimensions.
+The framework underpins all elements of career development and helps our people develop into well-rounded professionals and leaders with the capabilities and confidence to produce high-quality work, deliver an efficient and effective experience for our clients, execute our strategy, and support our brand.
+Our annual performance cycle is supported by continuous feedback conversations and regular check-ins with the individual's Team Leader to discuss their development, progression and performance.